foodtoeat/underscore.crunch/README.md

 underscore.crunch
 ===============
-Extensions for for managing callbacks
+Underscore extension for for managing callbacks

 ## _.crunch